UCI-CS-175-Cool-Kids-Club/Neat_Fighter/docs/status.md

 <p><img src="pics/genome.png" alt="" style="width: 400px;"/></p>

 ## Approach
 The NEAT algorithm is a type of genetic algorithm which changes its weight parameters based on the fitness and the diversity among the specimen of each generation by tracking the history via history markers for crossover.
 It evolves the species to bring about the best in each species via evolution, and incrementally develops the topology of the structure (adding or removing nodes as possible mutations).
-A brief overview of the genetic algorithm: First we create a large population of genomes N. Each represents a different neural net (genes are the nodes and edges of the neural net).
+A brief overview of the genetic algorithm: First we create a large population of genomes, N. Each represents a different neural net (genes are the nodes and edges of the neural net).
 We then test each genome (by running our Malmo bot with the neural net created from that genome), assign it a fitness score (score of how well the organism did), and select the two members from that species with the best fitness score.
 Then we crossover the genomes (randomly picking a position in the chromosome then swapping everything after it) and mutate the resulting genomes to form a new generation.

 We used a NEAT python [library](https://github.com/CodeReclaimers/neat-python) together with Malmo to teach our agent.
 To begin we created a 10 x 10 grid made of diamond blocks.
 We spawn our two agents at the same location and randomize the yaw between 0 and 360.
 Our world trains the population, evaluates the genomes, and handles the fighter.